MicrosoftDocs/cpp-docs.it-it/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parametri

-`right` Oggetto match_results da copiare.
+*a destra* oggetto il match_results da copiare.

 ### <a name="remarks"></a>Note

-L'operatore membro sostituisce la sequenza controllata da `*this` con una copia della sequenza controllata da `right`.
+L'operatore membro sostituisce la sequenza controllata da `*this` con una copia della sequenza controllata da *destro*.

 ### <a name="example"></a>Esempio